4d62/authentik/website/integrations/services/fortimanager/index.md

 ## What is FortiManager

-> FortiManager supports network operations use cases for centralized management, best practices compliance, and workflow automation to provide better protection against breaches.
+> FortiManager is an enterprise solution that enables centralized network management, ensures compliance with best practices, and automates workflows to enhance breach protection.
->
-> FortiManager is a paid enterprise product.
 >
 > -- https://www.fortinet.com/products/management/fortimanager